mr4tt/zotbot/README.md

 - [Child Abusers Are Getting Better at Using Crypto to Cover Their Tracks](https://www.wired.com/story/csam-sellers-monero-rise/) - Crypto tracing firm Chainalysis found that sellers of child sexual abuse materials are successfully using “mixers” and “privacy coins” like Monero to launder their profits and evade law enforcement.

 - [How the Talmud Became a Best-Seller in South Korea](https://www.newyorker.com/books/page-turner/how-the-talmud-became-a-best-seller-in-south-korea) - In 2011, the South Korean Ambassador to Israel said on Israeli public television that “each Korean family has at least one copy of the Talmud.”

-- [The story behind the iconic Vietnam episode of 'Hey Arnold!'](https://www.nbcnews.com/news/asian-america/story-behind-iconic-vietnam-episode-hey-arnold-n1273598) - For the 25th anniversary of the “Hey Arnold!” pilot, show creator Craig Bartlett talked to NBC Asian America about the storyline surrounding Mr. Hyunh, a Vietnamese refugee.

 # wikipedia
 - [Town and gown](https://en.wikipedia.org/w/index.php?title=Town_and_gown&oldid=1254873362) - Town and gown are two distinct communities of a university town; 'town' being the non-academic population and 'gown' metonymically being the university community, especially in ancient seats of learning such as Oxford, Cambridge, Durham, and St Andrews, although the term is also used to describe modern university towns as well as towns with a signif...